danieljkim0118/TaskWeb/README.md

 Again, use `roe` to use Retrieval-of-Experts and `llm` to use LLM-similarity as the backbone task selection module.
 Omit the `target_num` argument when using `llm`.

 ## Multi-Task Selection
 Before proceeding, note that we provide the training and evaluation results for our multi-task training experiments - skip the following two scripts (`train.sh` and `eval.sh`) if needed.
+Meanwhile, our multi-task trained models are located [here](http://storage.googleapis.com/taskweb) (check the keys and download the models of interest by appending the keys to the address).
 The complete list of our multi-task training set descriptions are provided in `multitask/multitask_info.py`.

 To perform multi-task finetuning with our training sets, use the following command which assumes that `slurm` is installed as well as GPUs of $\geq$ 64G memory.
 (We use a single NVIDIA A100 for each of our experiments.)
 ```